slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Technological progress is like an ax in the hands of a pathological criminal.' -- Albert Einstein*

-> *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*
+> *'Science is a wonderful thing if one does not have to earn one's living at it.' -- Albert Einstein*

 > *'If we knew what it was we were doing, it would not be called research, would it?' --  Albert Einstein*